chauxvive/ReactTechnicalDocumentation/README.md

 * Must complete a series of [user stories](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-technical-documentation-page)

-* Must be aesthetically pleasing and use HTML and CSS
+* Must be aesthetically pleasing, mobile-friendly, and use HTML and CSS

 ### Why React?